Is Your Tax Debt Expiring?

 Collection Statute Expiration Date (CSED)

-Facing IRS tax debt can seem endless, but by law the IRS has only 10 years within which to collect.
-They are limited by the IRS statute of limitations on collections.
+Facing IRS tax debt can seem endless, but by law the IRS has only 10 years within which to collect, governed by the IRS 10-year statute of limitations on collections.
+This tax debt forgiveness date is known as your Collection Statute Expiration Date (CSED).

-Your tax debt forgiveness date is known as your Collection Statute Expiration Date (CSED).
-Here, we will explain the CSED and how to calculate the statute of limitations expiry for your tax debt.
-We will also discuss what conditions can extend your 10-year collectible period, and how to use the IRS statute of limitations to your advantage.
+Here, we’ll explain the IRS CSED and how to calculate the statute of limitations expiry for your tax debt.
+We’ll also discuss what conditions can extend your 10-year collectible period, and how to use the IRS statute of limitations to your advantage.

 We Can Help You With Tax Debt Forgiveness